8 Things Nobody Tells You About Being a Financial Advisor

 I’ve seen far too many advisors get caught in a boom-and-bust cycle… and I don’t mean in the stock market.
-I mean they get really busy for a period of time and then go back to nothing.
+I mean they get busy for a period and then go back to nothing.
 When they start hearing the crickets chirping, they go into prospecting mania.
 They frantically start doing whatever they can until they get a few results and then stop again.

 This doesn’t just have to happen on a monthly or quarterly basis, either.
 It can happen over many years.
 An advisor may prospect heavily for a few years and then coast, only to see his or her income steadily decline.

 Prospecting means that you have a system that can keep your pipeline full.
 If you never stop prospecting, you won’t have to rush to fill up your pipeline.
 However, there’s something else that nobody tells you about marketing and prospecting…

 This goes together with “never stop prospecting”.
 When I say that you should never stop prospecting, I don’t necessarily mean that you should hit the phones every day or hound your clients for referrals.